Why We Exist: A Foundation Built From Lived Experience

 Rooted in faith, equity, and compassion, the Loveless Morris Foundation supports emerging scholars, aspiring tradespeople, and working families.

-This foundation was created from both personal truth and professional understanding—shaped by the lives that raised and supported the Morris’, the students who inspired Dr. Loveless-Morris, and the mentors who believed in them when they didn’t yet know how to believe in themselves.
+This foundation was created from both personal truth and professional understanding—shaped by the lives that raised and supported the Morris’, the youth who inspired both of them, and the mentors who believed in them when they didn’t yet know how to believe in themselves.

 But the seed for this foundation is more personal.

 His name was Merle Palmer.
 He was a community leader who started his own scholarship foundation to support local youth.
-Bryan and Judy were both Merle Palmer Scholars, and among all the scholarships and fellowships they’ve received, his was the most meaningful.
+Judy and Bryan were both Merle Palmer Scholars, and among all the scholarships and fellowships they’ve received, his was the most meaningful.
 Not only did it provide financial support—it came with mentorship, academic guidance, and spiritual encouragement.
-Merle took his own time and resources and invested them in people like them.
+Merle took his own time and resources and invested them in people who weren’t like him in many ways.
 His generosity and personal care changed the trajectory of their academic pathways.

-Judy also carries deep gratitude for her K-12 teachers, Mrs. Dullen, Mr. Arbogast, Mrs. Cook, Mrs. Gammel, Mr. Smith, and Dr. Barbara Reskin, her dissertation chair, whose mentorship was instrumental to her academic success.
-They believed in her, invested in her, and supported her through critical milestones in ways that were both academic and deeply human.
+The Morris’ carry deep gratitude for their family, coaches, teachers, dissertation chairs, mentors, and community members whose mentorship was instrumental in their academic, professional, and more importantly, familial success.
+They believed in them, invested in them, and supported them through critical milestones in ways that were both academic and deeply human.

 This foundation exists in that same spirit.